sersoft-gmbh/swifty-linux-action/README.md

 ### `install-base`

 The file path where to install Swift.
-Default: `/usr/local/swift`
+Default: `/opt/swift`

 ### `skip-apt`

-Whether or not the installation of dependencies (via apt) should be skipped.
+Whether the installation of dependencies (via apt) should be skipped.
 Default: `false`

 ## Outputs